defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 request, the Detection Server can be careful to delete all trace of the relationship between wallets' identities and their requested tags after the requests have been served.
-This ensures that if the Detection Server's state gets leaked, it will be apparent how transactions are grouped together within epochs, but for addresses that were kept secret, those tags will not be tied to wallets' identities in any way.
+This ensures that if the Detection Server's state gets leaked, it will be apparent how *mix-anonymized ciphertexts* are grouped together within epochs, but for addresses that were kept secret, those groupings (daily transaction counts) will not be tied to wallets' identities in any way.
+If Mix Authorities' keys are leaked too, it will be apparent how *transactions* are grouped daily, but those groups won't be linked to wallets' identities when addresses are kept secret.

 In the non-indexed case, the Detection Server learns \\(dsk + PRF^D(K_{TT}, e)\\).
 Without knowing \\(K_{TT}\\), they cannot recover \\(dsk\\) or any of the